jokecamp/jokecamp.com/_posts/2013-06-30-servicestack-api-with-fastcgi-mono-server-and-nginx-hosted-on-digitalocean.markdown

 }
 ```

-You should of noticed we are including a `fastcgi_params` file at the bottom.
+You should have noticed we are including a `fastcgi_params` file at the bottom.
 We need to edit that file.
 Run

 ```nano /etc/nginx/fastcgi_params```